Tips from an intermediate homesteader on raising chicks for beginners.

-Raising chicks seems intimidating to the beginning homesteader.
+Raising chicks can seem intimidating to a beginning homesteader.
 I can say that because I was a beginning homesteader only two and a half years ago!
-I’m here to tell you my journey through raising chicks and you can do as you please with the information.
+Since then, I’ve successfully raised multiple flocks of chickens from incubation and you can, too.
 Let’s get started.

 You might not believe it, but you can start raising chicks by ordering them in the mail!
-In my area, Rural King has chicks year round and Tractor Supply seems to get chicks starting in late spring/early summer.
+In my area, Rural King has chicks year-round and Tractor Supply seems to get chicks starting in late spring/early summer.
 We also have a local farm store that I’ve bought chicks from.
-I’ve never bought chicks from Tractor Supply but I’ll admit they seem to take better care of their chicks because they have less of them.
+I’ve never bought chicks from Tractor Supply but I’ll admit they seem to take better care of their chicks.

 My local farm store had great chicks and they’re very dedicated to the quality of life and products at their little store.
-They even have a rabbitry in the back, which is awesome in my opinion!
+They even have a rabbitry in the back, which is awesome!
 I have to go ahead and tell you that the last two times I bought chicks, I ordered them online.
 We’ve also bought ducklings online.
 These are the two stores we’ve purchased baby animals from:

-I’ve received healthy animals from both of the above businesses and The Chick Hatchery seems to even give you an extra chick!
-My husband thinks this is an “insurance policy”.
+I’ve received healthy animals from both of the above businesses.
 The fact of the matter when shipping chicks are sometimes you lose one.
 Most companies will replace dead chicks, but be sure to check the policies before choosing who to use.
 Also, remember, if you have fertilized eggs you can just hatch your own, which makes raising chicks every more fun!

 What do I need in order to start raising chicks?